lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Note that the SCHC Sender-Abort has the same header as an All-1 SCHC Fragment (see {{LastFrag}}), but that it does not include a MIC nor a payload.
 The receiver distinguishes the former from the latter by the message length, even in the presence of padding.
-This is possible because
+This is possible through different combinations

-- padding bits are always strictly less than a L2 Word size,
+- the size of the Sender-Abort Header may be made such that it is not padded
-- the total size of the MIC and the Payload of an All-1 SCHC Fragment is at least the size of an L2 Word.
+- or the total size of the MIC and the Payload of an All-1 SCHC Fragment is at least the size of an L2 Word
+- or through other alignement and size combinations

 The SCHC Sender-Abort MUST NOT be acknowledged.